A brief history of remote work

 Make the most out of your remote work strategy

-While not all companies can have remote employees and make it work, other companies have figured out the strategy to make hiring remote employees worthwhile and cost-effective.
+While not all companies can have remote employees and make it work, some companies have figured out the strategy to make hiring remote employees worthwhile and cost-effective.
 Through the use of tech tools, companies can ensure that their remote employees stay on target with their goals and work, have great communication with each other, and have a little fun along the way through meeting and working with other employees who share the same work ethic and philosophy.

 About the author